 Bison Carpaccio (Edmonton, AB)

 Canada is known for its wild game, which takes center stage at many of Edmonton’s local restaurants.
 Normand’s is known for featuring nightly specials featuring local catches and wild game nights with selections such as Wild Boar Ribs, Bison Carpaccio, Musk-Ox and Crocodile.
 Dining at Normand’s is every adventurous foodie’s dream come true.
+They slice up the cuts right in front of you with their sharp knives, a delightful experience.

 Simple and easy recipe for Seared Bison Carpaccio: